letoram/arcan/src/tools/waybridge/README.md

 ARCAN\_RENDER\_NODE pointing to the card device arcan uses.
 This will push the privilege level of waybridge to be on par with arcan.

-2. Mesa picks the wrong shm format
-This seems to have popped up recently, some mesa build erroneously pick 0x34325258 as the shm format for llvmpipe fallback (ARGB), which seems to be wrong (the two 'must' formats are encoded as 0, 1).
-Patches are on the mailing- list.

 Limitations
 ====
 There are a number of arcan features that do not have a corresponding